VirtuslabWorkshops/terraform-workshop/docs/labs/Lab01.md

     - kv
     - vnet
     - sql
       > Here run file `populateDB.txt` against created database.
+Use Azure Portal, find databse and use Query tool available there.
     - cr
       > SPN should be present in KV.
     - ci

+2. Open `URL` to get response.

+3. Open `URL/articles` to see details fetched from database

-2. Remove `ci` (container instance) and execute `terraform apply` again - what is the effect?
+4. Remove `ci` (container instance) and execute `terraform apply` again - what is the effect?

 ## Notes
 - terraform keeps 'state' that allows to understand what SHOULD be there and restore resources
 - terraform requires a bit of preparation
 - deploying resources has plenty of auxiliary steps
-- application itself has quite a few of troubles: application

-## Improvement points
+## Pain points
 - if you would like to deploy new environment you would have to copy all files
 - it's code, it requires validations
 - no automation
+- application uses public network to reach out to Database,